FastLine

 Local Registration

-The Services allows registration by importing image files, but not by live capture.
+The version Services allows registration by importing image files, but not by live capture.
 This version is focused on external uses, for which a database already populated with profiles is expected.

 Viewing Profiles